ABOUT AFOA

 Dr Lee Rowley

-Lee Rowley is an Operational Fire Station Manager at Heathrow Airport and serves as a Visiting Lecturer/Instructor for Aviation at the Fire Service College in Moreton-in-Marsh, Gloucestershire.
+Lee Rowley is an Operational Fire Station Manager at Heathrow Airport and a Visiting Lecturer in Aviation at the Fire Service College in Moreton‑in‑Marsh, Gloucestershire.

-Lee joined Birmingham Airport as a Firefighter in 2007 before progressing into roles in Corporate and Organisational Resilience, and serving for a number of years in various roles at The Fire Service College.
-He joined Heathrow Airport in January 2023 where one of his primary responsibilities involves the management of training for over 100 fire service personnel.
+Lee began his fire service career at Birmingham Airport in 2007, serving as a Firefighter before progressing into Corporate and Organisational Resilience roles and later holding a range of positions at the Fire Service College.
+He joined Heathrow Airport in January 2023, where he leads the training and professional development of more than 100 fire service personnel.

-Lee was awarded the Fire Service Commendation Medal whilst serving as a Firefighter at Birmingham Airport for the rescue of an engineer entrapped within the fuel tank of a Boeing 737
+During his time at Birmingham Airport, Lee was awarded the Fire Service Commendation Medal for the rescue of an engineer entrapped within the fuel tank of a Boeing 737.

 Lesley Routh-Jones

-Lesley has over 20 years’ experience within the Fire Sector working in charity event organisation, income generation, business development and account management.
+Lesley has over 20 years’ experience within the Fire Sector working in stakeholder engagement, charity event organisation, income generation, business development and account management.

-Lesley is employed as Stakeholder Relationship Manager for the Fire Service College Capita.
-In addition, she is a member of several Institutes and Associations.
+Lesley is employed as Head of UK and International Engagement for ISTC (International Safety Training College), she is a member of several Institutes and Associations.

 Lesley has won awards for her contribution to charity.